dhk3136/summarization-bert-vs-baseline/README.md

 * [References](#references)

 ## Overview
-The timing of this text summarization project coincides with a special era in Natural Language Processing (NLP), during sudden and enormous gains in model performance, and in particular, within Transfer Learning methods utilizing recently released pretrained models (above image: BERT, ELMo, and most recently, Grover).
+The timing of this text summarization project coincides with a special era in Natural Language Processing (NLP), during sudden and enormous gains in model architecture and performance, and in particular, within Transfer Learning methods utilizing recently released models pretrained on enormous corpora (e.g., entire Wikipedia, Reddit, Book Corpus, more).
+As a result, new SOTA benchmarks are breaking old ones by incredible margins, sometimes on a weekly basis, and each new model hopes to top the metric charts.
 As NLP researcher Sebastian Ruder notes:

 ### "NLP's ImageNet moment has arrived."